davedittrich/attack_range_local/README.md

 [+] environment 'attack_range_local' (/home/youraccount/.secrets/attack_range_local) created
 ```

-You can see the descriptions of all the variables, their group, and
+You can see all of the variables and their descriptions, their group, and
 other information, with `psec secrets describe`:

 ```